 The Ohio State University

 The Ohio State University is a large public land-grant research university with a 1,665-acre main campus in Columbus, Ohio.
 The University enrolls more than 53,000 undergraduate students in 200+ majors and over 500 specializations.
-OHIO also offers résumé-building internships and co-ops, hands-on research experiences, character-building overseas study, summer programs, First Year Experience programming, and an alumni network with influence around the world.
+Ohio State also offers résumé-building internships and co-ops, hands-on research experiences, character-building overseas study, summer programs, First Year Experience programming, and an alumni network with influence around the world.

 Saint Louis University